We've covered so much material, I can't emphasize enough the importance

 we've learned.
 Here are some things you'll want to focus on:

-or criticisms.
 If you're feeling confident with everything we've learned

 so far, I suggest trying to find a few songs you're interested in, and